Deepen Your Learning with a Workshop

 It is becoming increasingly clear that an essential part of our job as English teachers today is to help our students differentiate between truth and fiction, fact and opinion, and news and “fake news.”
 This half-day workshop will present classroom teachers with rationales and classroom-tested strategies and lessons for incorporating more documentary film into the curriculum.
 The workshop will include presentations from classroom teachers, documentary filmmakers working in the field, consultants for film festivals from around the country, and developers of online educational resources for nonfiction film.

-The structure of the workshop will be:
+The structure of the workshop will be as follows:

 - Examine the results of the January 2018 study called Truth Decay: An Initial Exploration of the Diminishing Role of Facts and Analysis in American Public Life.
 There are several conclusions the researchers draw about political, social, and cultural factors that have led to the confusion of fact and fiction.
 For our purposes in the classroom, the researchers conclude “competing demands on the educational system limit its ability to keep pace with changes in the information system.”
 In other words, we are not regularly able to teach the critical media literacy skills that students need in the 21st century.
 These results lead to a discussion about the important role documentary film can play in the classroom.